Mobile hairdressing is great for anyone who is an experienced hairdresser.

 - You also need to be physically fit, this can be a tiring job and you should be prepared to be on your feet all day.

-Also don’t forget that you will need to register with HMRC to let them know that you are self employed and will be submitting the details of your earnings through the self assessment process.
-See more information about being self-employed in this article.
+Also don’t forget that you will need to register with HMRC to let them know that you are self employed.
+You will have to submit the details of your earnings through the self assessment process.

-As with most jobs in the beauty industry you will need some qualifications.
-Having a professional certificate will make your clients trust you and if you want to start a business it’s best to be as skilled as possible of course.
+As with most jobs in the beauty industry you’ll need some qualifications.
+Having a professional certificate will make your clients trust you.
 When starting out as a mobile hairdresser you should ensure that you have the appropriate qualifications before practising any treatments.
 Here are a few course available…

-- West Thames College London – West Thames College London offer full time, part time, or day hairdressing courses, as well as apprenticeships in hairdressing.
-For information about the cost of the course click here.
+West Thames College London offer full time, part time, or day hairdressing courses and apprenticeships in hairdressing.
+Students will train in professional salons, have access to top products and take part in industry events.
+For more information on the types of courses and their fees, click here.

-Donna Grant is the founder and creative director of mobile hair and make-up business Beauty Angels:(www.bridal-hair-and-make-up.co.uk).
+Donna Grant is the founder and creative director of mobile hair and make-up business Beauty Angels.
 We chatted to her about the ins and outs of running a mobile beauty business.

 Tell us about your business.